Self-Guided Tours in Alsace

 White Stork Nest in Alsace - ©Marc Solari - CDT Alsace

 - Pottery is traditional in the Alsace region, with colorful and generous shapes.
 While Soufflenheim is famous for its clay and potteries, you can find shops selling these all over Alsace.
-In Kayserberg, a local workshop makes georgous pottery decorations for the christmas tree . . . just saying !
+In Kayserberg, a local workshop makes gorgeous pottery decorations for the Christmas tree . . . just saying!